macdonaldster/macdonaldster.github.io/pages/chronic-pain-2019-11-20.md

 I don't know what the answer is so after my allowed period of self-pity I will snap out of it, get my chin up, and carry on.

 It's the next morning now.
 My leg is a little better.
 I can do this.

+## 2019-12-09 Update - Since I wrote the above, I have felt much better.
+Whatever was causing that issue has abated and I am able to live more or less normally again.
+I feel bad about writing that, it was a low point but it reflects reality.
+Yesterday, in the freezing cold, spontaneously, I was able to take my son and dog tobogganing a short walk from the house.
+This sounds like nothing but walking in heavy boots in snow, with a 90 lbs. dog on a leash in one hand, and a kids's toboggan in the other would have been basically a nightmare a couple weeks ago but yesterday was fun and relaxing.
+Gotta take the good with the bad, here.